Windows 10: replace it quickly by an easy and free (no cost) Linux

 - You have to get used to Linux (which in the case of Linux Mint Xfce, is a small thing: it's pretty straightforward and looks a lot like Windows 7).

 Option 2.
-You install a legal copy of Windows 10 or 11 on the old Windows 7 or 8.x machine.
+You install a legal copy of Windows 11 on the old Windows 10 machine.

 Disadvantages:

-- Windows 10 and 11 have considerably higher system requirements than Windows 7.
+- Windows 11 has considerably higher system requirements than Windows 10.
 Therefore your computer might become a lot slower.

-- The user interface of Windows 10 and 11 is different.
+- The user interface of Windows 11 is different.
 This takes getting used to.

 Option 3.
-You buy a new computer with a pre-installed Windows 10 or 11, and you do away with the Windows 7 or 8.x machine in an environmentally responsible manner.
+You buy a new computer with a pre-installed Windows 11, and you do away with the Windows 10 machine in an environmentally responsible manner.

 Disadvantages: